 Frankly, I am the kind of person who punches back stronger when I am down.
 I know you are too.
 So, cast aside your doubts, ego-bruises and take some time off to relax.
 And, then get back to work – whatever it is that you need to do to leave these rejects behind.

 - Should you re-apply?
 That is up to you.
 If you don’t have very long work-experience, it is always worth to re-apply at least once since you have done most of the work anyway.
 If you decide to re-apply, the most imp question is applying for Spring or waiting till next Fall.
-I will cover pros and cons of Spring applications in next post.
-So, stay put for that.
+We covered pros and cons of Spring applications in another post.

-Our counseling is open for 2019.
+Our counseling is open for next season.
 Check out our counseling packages here.